itsNisarg/Atlas/README.md

 - pandas
 - networkx
 - matplotlib
-- pygraphviz (for hierarchical layouts)
+- pygraphviz (optional, used for hierarchical/dot layouts)
-- Jupyter Notebook
+- jupyterlab / notebook

 ## Usage

-1. Run `data/scrap_data.ipynb` to generate the latest `countries.csv` and `cities.csv`.
+1. Run `data/scrap_data.ipynb` (or open it in Jupyter) to regenerate or update `countries.csv` and `cities.csv`.
+2. Open and run `code/networks/create_networks.ipynb` to build the networks.
+The notebook exports DOT files to `code/networks/dot/` and GraphML files to `code/networks/graphml/`.
-2. Open and run `code/networks/network.ipynb` to build, visualize, and analyze the ATLAS networks.
+3. Open and run `code/visualizations/create_plots.ipynb` to produce plots and visual summaries of the networks.

 ## About ATLAS